wobsoriano/vue-driver/README.md

 ### Indexing

 By default, the steps run from top to bottom depending on the directive placements.
-If you want to customize the arrangement, you can add an `index` property in the directive value, or via modifiers:
+If you want to customize the arrangement, you can add an `index` property to the directive value, or via modifiers:

 ```vue
 <template>